 Every child will have different requirements concerning their need for added protection against cavities and tooth decay, but in general, it’s recommended that sealants in children begin when they are most susceptible to damaging oral health conditions — typically around the age of seven or eight.

 If you’ve already missed that window for your child, it’s never too late.
 Our dentist also recommends dental sealants when your child’s permanent molars begin to grow since this is another high-risk period of dental concern for emerging smiles.

-Now might be a good time to take a look at the kinds of toothpaste and rinses that you’ve provided for your child to use at home for two key areas.
-First, make sure they have received a dental seal of approval, and second, make sure your child is using them correctly.
+Now might be a good time to take a look at the type of toothpaste and rinses that you’ve provided for your child to use at home for two key areas.
+Make sure they have received a dental seal of approval and make sure your child is using them both correctly.

 If there’s any doubt that your child might be forgetting to brush, floss, or rinse as recommended, the easiest and quickest way to add peace of mind is to make an appointment for a dental sealant procedure.